PGS62/KendallTau.jl/README.md

 </details>

 3) Tried various approaches to multi-threading.
-My experience so far is that it's possible to get speedups by a factor of approx 3.8 on a four core PC, but that the relative performance of the multi-threaded versions degrades as the number of columns in the correlation matrix to be calculate increases, so this is still a work in progress.
+My experience so far is that it's possible to get speedups by a factor of approx 3.8 on a four core PC, but that the relative performance of the multi-threaded versions degrades as the number of columns in the correlation matrix to be calculated increases, so this is still a work in progress.
 Target correlation matrix size: 11,000 x 11,000.

 Philip Swannell
 18 Jan 2021